 The ENABLE_OPT_TRACE procedure enables full-trace of the optimizer.
-After this procedure is called, the optimizer traces the plan generation process of every SQL statement in the current session, including the plan generation process of SQL statements in PL/SQL programs.
-The trace file is generated in the execution node log directory of the SQL statement.
+After it is enabled, the plan generation process of each statement in the current session is traced, including the plan generation process of SQL statements in PL/SQL programs, and a trace file is generated in the execution node log directory of the SQL statement.

 Syntax